Dandi91/test-pyqt-redis/README.md

 ### Populate Redis database
 The script reads offers data from an XML file and loads it into the Redis database.
-Input XML file should have structure similar to
+The structure of the input file should be similar to [this template](https://yandex.com/support/partnermarket/yml/about-yml.html).
-[this template](https://yandex.com/support/partnermarket/yml/about-yml.html).

 Usage: